The Robotability Score

 The Robotability Score (R) is a novel metric that quantifies how suitable urban environments are for autonomous robot navigation.
 Through expert interviews and surveys, we've developed a standardized framework for evaluating urban landscapes to reduce uncertainty in robot deployment while respecting established mobility patterns.

 Streets with high Robotability are both more navigable for robots and less disruptive to pedestrians.
-We've constructed a proof-of-concept Robotability Score for New York City using a wealth of open datasets from NYC OpenData, and inferred pedestrian distributions from a dataset of 8 million dashcam images taken around the city in late 2023.
+We've constructed a proof-of-concept Robotability Score for New York City using a wealth of open datasets from NYC OpenData.
+Pedestrian demand comes from the NYC DOT Pedestrian Mobility Plan, which grades every city street from Citywide Baseline to Global Corridor.
+Bicycle and vehicle traffic are inferred from a dataset of 8 million dashcam images taken around the city in late 2023.

 Key Features